katharinabrx/tvland/README.md

+# TVLAND App

+Thank you for taking the time to review my submission to this coding challenge.

+Below are few notes on my solution

-## Folder Structure
+## The Folder Structure

-# assets
+**actions** and **reducers**
+Actions and reducers that are needed for state management with redux.
+**assets**
 Assets such as images, icons etc.

-# components
+**components**

-All components that are presentational
+All components that are presentational.

-# containers
+**containers**

-All components that contain the business logic of the application
+All components that contain the business logic of the application.

-# pages
+**pages**

-All components that represent a React Route are stored here
+All components that represent a React Route are stored here.

+## Next Tasks

+Below are some notes on improvements I already noticed while cross-broweser-testing the application.

+- I tried to catch some obvious errors, but I am pretty sure that there are some more when chosing a different show than 'The Powerpuff Girls'.
+So an important next step would be adding additional tests.
+- Add better css browser fallback.
+So far I only added a polyfill to support IE11, but there should also be a better CSS replacement for the used CSS grid.
+By default it will just display the mobile version.
+- Improve responsiveness of the app.
+For this challenge I only focused on showing some basic breakpoints in the app.
+I didn't optimize is for all screen sizes such as 320px wide ones.
+- I added some routes to include a home screens with different tv shows.
+While developing the app I changed my planned design a little bit to include a dropdown filter function.
+This resulted in an identical design of the episode list in both EpisodePage and ShowPage and therefore some duplicate code.
+So in a next step I would refactor that code and maybe add a new component and/or change the routing a bit.

+Thanks again for your time,
+Katharina

+# Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).